albinaglv/Restaurant-Orders-Analysis/README.md

 - **MySQL**: The primary database management system used for querying and data analysis.

 ### 🎯 Objectives

+In a competitive restaurant industry, understanding customer preferences and menu performance is crucial for maintaining profitability and customer satisfaction.
+This project aims to provide actionable insights that can help restaurant owners optimize their menu offerings, improve operational efficiency, and ultimately enhance customer experiences.

 The primary objectives of this project are:
 1. **Menu Performance Evaluation**: Assess the popularity and profitability of new menu items.

 2. **Order Trends Analysis**: Identify purchasing patterns, peak order times, and the distribution of orders across different menu categories to assess the impact of the new menu on customer behaviour.